StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 ```
 memview 'malloc@plt'
 ```

+This is only the beginning, the deeper you look, the more questions you will have.
+Happy debugging!

 In the next post we are going to look at how we can use the GDB Python API to search memory and I'm sure that will work its way into another TUI app for GDB.